indubitablement2/eos/README.md

 [World](https://github.com/indubitablement2/eos-common#World)

-## Income

-### Pay to play
+## Income Free to play
-Sell game for a low fixed price.
-* Help prevent bots.
-* Lower player compared to FTP.
-Cheaper server.
-Individual player are more important.

-### Sell custom ship
+* Sell custom ship ~$1000:
-People can buy (~$500) for the possibility to create a custom ship.
+  * People can buy the possibility to create a custom ship.

-This ship will be found in-game, but much rarer than the default variant only found as quest reward, abandonned ship or in ai fleet (which they can defeat and salvage).
+  * This ship will be found in-game, but much rarer than the default variant only found as quest reward, abandonned ship or in ai fleet (which they can defeat and salvage).

-They chose a base ship and customize some of it's property.
+  * They chose a base ship and customize some of it's property:
   * Name: My Super Custom Ship, Custom Harrier class.
   * Description.
   * Built-in weapon and module.
   * Weapon mount.
   * Skin.

-(no guarantee this ship will even work)
+  * (no guarantee this ship will even work)

-### Free to play pirate
-Can play the game for free as a pirate "faction".
-Need to buy the full game to get access to all ships.

-### Sell fleet slot
+* Sell fleet slot ~$8
-Can only control one fleet by default.
+  * Can only control one fleet by default.
 Additional slot can be bought.
+* Sell cargo space $2 - $8
+  * Limited number of items and ships can be stashed.
+Special cargo that have better visibility and qol.
+* Sell ship skin $4 - $20
+  * Special ship skin or skin transfer for a particular ship class.
+* Weapon effects ~$2
+  * Alter the effect of a weapon without making it outlandish.
+* Character portrait pack ~$4
+  * Free character portrait looks like normal civilian.
+Paid ones can be more noticeable.

 ### Server cost
 Estimate US$360/months, US$4320/years.